Sign Apple Binaries with Signum macOS Agent

 Package Signing

-Note, for this to work based a certificate from Apple with type “Developer ID Installer” is required from your developer account.
-There are three utilities that could be used productsign, pkgbuild, and productbuild.
-Refer to Apple’s documentation for specifics on usage.
+To perform package signing, you need a certificate from Apple with type “Developer ID Installer” from your developer account.
+The three utilities you can use are productsign, pkgbuild, and productbuild.
+Refer to Apple documentation for usage specifics.

 productsign --sign "John Doe (XXXXXXXX)" example.pkg example-signed.pkg